Online Patient Resources

 The University of Washington offers a 24-hour, toll-free consultation and referral service for health care professionals and their clients with spinal cord injury.
 To contact MEDCON, dial 206-543-5300 if you live in the Seattle area, or 800-326-5300 if you are calling long distance.
 An operator will direct your call to the physician or other health care professional best able to answer your question.

 The National Institute of Neurological Disorders and Stroke website has brief articles about various neurological disorders that are linked to the specific national associations.
 This website includes information on strokes, multiple sclerosis (MS), Parkinson's disease, Huntington's disease, etc.

 The American Chronic Pain Association website is a good source of information for patients with chronic pain.

-The National Pain Foundation provides an online educational and support community for persons in pain, their families, and physicians.
+The Global Pain Initiative provides an online educational and support community for persons in pain, their families, and physicians.
 The information on treatment is peer reviewed by pain specialists.

 Paralyzed Veterans of America

 The Paralyzed Veterans of America website is for Veterans who have experienced spinal cord dysfunction (SCI).
 It has a good section on living with SCI which can be accessed by the public.

 The Northwest Regional Spinal Cord Injury System (NWRSCIS), centered within the Department of Rehabilitation Medicine at University of Washington Medical Center, Harborview Medical Center and Children’s Hospital and Regional Medical Center, is funded by the National Institute on Disability and Rehabilitation Research (NIDRR).